Omokiti/Omokiti/README.md

 ### Hi there 👋

+Welcome to my Github Profile, Please feel free to checkout out my projects built with Javascript and React.

+I am a creative front end developer who enjoys creating beautiful user interfaces using suitable web technologies and following best practices.

+When I am not coding you can find me Listening to Music,Watching a Movie,Reading a novel and Hiking(when I visit the nothern part of Nigeria).

 <!--
 **Omokiti/Omokiti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.